Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 September 2024 06.23.38 UTC
+- WIB: Kamis, 26 September 2024 08.50.05 UTC
-- WITA: Kamis, 26 September 2024 07.23.38 UTC
+- WITA: Kamis, 26 September 2024 09.50.05 UTC
-- WIT: Kamis, 26 September 2024 08.23.38 UTC
+- WIT: Kamis, 26 September 2024 10.50.05 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: motivational
+Kategori: technology